Upper back and neck discomfort are some of the most common issues we hear about from moms.

 In the previous tip, we talked about expanding the rib cage to breathe…however, a lot of postpartum women are extremely tight in their back muscles and find that when they try to expand their rib cage, it doesn’t move!
 Those tight muscles prevent the movement of your ribs.

 To open the back body, I recommend a simple exercise.
 Find something low to the ground, like a stable chair, and come into a squatting position in front of it.
 Grab hold of the bottom (chair legs, couch, etc) with your arms around your legs.
 Have a rounded spine, and drop your chin to your chest.

 As the legs are pressing against the front of our body and we breathe in, this opens the back muscles from the inside.
 Let your head relax down, and breathe really deeply and feel the expansion in the back body.

 Do 5-10 breathes like that every day to help open up these muscles and rib breathing will become much easier.

 A quick note: if this doesn’t feel good on your pelvic floor…maybe it feels like you will pee if you do that, you can modify this by sitting in a chair and place your feet on blocks in front of you.
 Wrap your arms around yourself, and tuck your chin into your chest and do these same deep breaths.

 Becoming a mom does NOT mean you must struggle with tight, achy necks and shoulders.
-If you are looking for a comprehensive system to help strengthen your post-baby core and bring some balance back to the body, you might be interested in my FREE training: How to Strengthen Your Post-Baby Core (Once and for all!).
+If you are looking for a comprehensive system to help strengthen your post-baby core and bring some balance back to the body, you might be interested in my FREE training: How to Safely Practice Yoga With A Diastasis.
 Click here to sign up.